Bobli0322/Bobs-file-backup-assistant/README.md

 - Delete all instances of specified file or folder in target directory
 - Checksum comparison between two directories
 - Checksum record generation, validation, and update
+- Check age of files base on creation and access time and report

 **Limitations:**
 - Checksum record validation disallow duplicated files